Floodplain Management

 This follows the adoption of the Little Creek Catchment Overland Flow Flood Study in 2017, which can be downloaded from the following links:

 Penrith City lies within the Hawkesbury - Nepean Valley of which the catchment area is about 21,000km2 extending as far as Goulburn in the south, Lithgow in the west and Newcastle in the north.
-Over the years various state agencies have undertaken flood studies and investigations.
-Currently the NSW Government is undertaking the Hawkesbury - Nepean Flood Management Review to address regional flooding matters.
+Over the years Council and various state agencies have undertaken flood studies and investigations for the Hawkesbury Nepean River.

 The Penrith CBD Floodplain Risk Management Study and Plan is now complete and was adopted by Council on 23 March 2020, after public exhibition of the draft.
 The Penrith CBD Catchment Study Area is located on the southern side of the railway line and is generally bounded by The Northern Road to the east, Jamison Road to the south and Mulgoa Road to the west.
 The study covers an area of approximately 340 hectares (or 3.4 square kilometers) and comprises the Penrith Central Business District and surrounding suburbs.